noneeddriver/CarND-Kidnapped-Vehicle-Project/README.md

+#CarND-Kidnapped-Vehicle-Project-master
+###     Author: Pengmian Yan
+### Created on: Jan 02, 2019

-# Overview
+[//]: # (Image References)
-This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.

-#### Submission
-All you will submit is your completed version of `particle_filter.cpp`, which is located in the `src` directory.
-You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time.)
+[image1]: ./data/result.png  "Result passed."
+[image2]: ./data/system_overview.png  "system_overview"
+[result_gif]: ./data/result.gif

-## Project Introduction
+## 1. Project Introduction
-Your robot has been kidnapped and transported to a new location!
+A robot car has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

-In this project you will implement a 2 dimensional particle filter in C++.
-Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step your filter will also get observation and control data.
+In this project I implemented a 2 dimensional particle filter in C++.
+The particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
+At each time step the filter will also get observation and control data.

+## 2. Demo of Result
+As a result my particle filter passed the check of error for 100 second.
+![alt text][image1]

+The small black circles with x are the landmarks on the map.
+The blue car represents the ground truth data and the big blue circle with a black arrow is the position estimation of my particle filter.
+The blue lines show which landmarks are associated with observations.Following is a gif animation to show the real-time localizing of the vehicle with my particle filter.
+![alt text][result_gif]

-## Running the Code
+## 3. Running the Code
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

 This repository includes two files that can be used to set up and install uWebSocketIO for either Linux or Mac systems.
 For windows you can use either Docker, VMware, or even Windows 10 Bash on Ubuntu to install uWebSocketIO.

 Once the install for uWebSocketIO is complete, the main program can be built and ran by doing the following from the project top directory.

-1. mkdir build
-2. cd build
-3. cmake ..
-4. make
-5. ./particle_filter

-Alternatively some scripts have been included to streamline this process, these can be leveraged by executing the following in the top directory of the project:

-1. ./clean.sh
+1. ./clean.sh   clean the project
-2. ./build.sh
+2. ./build.sh   build the project (compiling)
-3. ./run.sh
+3. ./run.sh     run the project

 Tips for setting up your environment can be found [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)

-Note that the programs that need to be written to accomplish the project are src/particle_filter.cpp, and particle_filter.h

-The program main.cpp has already been filled out, but feel free to modify it.

 Here is the main protocol that main.cpp uses for uWebSocketIO in communicating with the simulator.